Qumulo/docs/shift-from-s3.md

   ```
 {% include content-reuse/shift-view-status-description.md %}

   Shift From has one task, which estimates the amount of work the job needs to do by listing all contents and summing up the total content.
-This requires listing the bucket prefix content in sets of 5000 objects.
-Until this task is complete `percent_complete` field is `"None"` and `estimated_end_time` is `""`.
+This requires listing the bucket prefix content in sets of 5000 objects by issuing ListObjectV2 requests to S3.
+Until this task is complete, `percent_complete` and `estimated_end_time` fields are populated with `"None"` and `""` respectively.

 {% include content-reuse/shift-view-status-stop-repeat-copy-job-delete-relationship.md %}